This content is viewable by Everyone

 - University of California Terms and Conditions of Purchase (PDF) See Article 6.D for accessibility requirements.

-Suggested questions for the RFP process
+Suggested questions for the vendor

-Some questions to consider asking in evaluating Vendors’ accessibility background and experience
+Some questions to consider asking in evaluating vendors’ accessibility background and experience

 - How long has the firm been working in the area of accessibility?